andrewguest/kubernetes/README.md

 This is meant to be an example and reference for how to create and deploy a fullstack application to Kubernetes.
 It's also meant to explain the different components of Kubernetes.

+You don't need to build these images, because they're available on Docker Hub but if you want to build them for yourself then there's a Dockerfile in each directory.

 ---

 |Component|Description|